theofficegroup/tog-fs-interview-task/README.md

 * how the front-end team & back-end team will collaborate in an agile manner
 * ensuring the handling of payments is PCI compliant
-* how do we ensure adequate test coverage
+* how we would ensure adequate test coverage

 Good luck and look forward to catching up soon.